ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 This section details out the non-functional requirements of MOSIP platform

 Please refer [**wiki**](MOSIP-NON-Functional-Requirements) for the detailed functional spec.

+## 7. ARCHITECTURE OVERVIEW
+MOSIP Architecture is defined in 5 separate sections which are detailed in GitHub wiki.
+Click on each specific header name to navigate to wiki for further details.

+### 7.1 Principles [**[↑]**](#table-of-content)
+This section consists of the foundational principles of MOSIP based on which the architecture is defined.
+The key principle considered includes: Open source and Vendor Neutral, Adaptability, Security, Multi party, Authorization, Authentication, Multi language support, Performance and Scalability, High Availability, and Auditability.

+Please refer [**wiki**](Architecture-Principles-&-Platform-Goals) for more details.
+### 7.2 Platform Features [**[↑]**](#table-of-content)
+#### 7.2.1 Configurability [**[↑]**](#table-of-content)

+MOSIP should be flexible for countries to configure the base platform according to their specific requirements.
+Some of the examples of configurability are
+* Country should be able to choose the features required.
+For example, it must be possible for a country to turn off Finger Print capture
+* Country should be able to configure the attributes of an ID Object
+* Country should be able to define the length of the UIN number.
+#### 7.2.2 Extensibility [**[↑]**](#table-of-content)

+MOSIP should be flexible to extend functionality on top of the basic platform.
+Some of the examples of extensibility are
+* A country should be able to introduce a new step in processing data
+* Integrate MOSIP with other ID systems and include it as part of the MOSIP data processing flow
+#### 7.2.3 Modularity [**[↑]**](#table-of-content)

+All components in MOSIP should be modular and their features exposed via interfaces such that the implementation behind the interface can be changed without affecting other modules.
+Some examples of modularity are
+* UIN generator algorithm provided by the platform can be replaced by a country with their own implementation
+* The default demographic deduplication algorithm provided by MOSIP can be changed to a different one without impacting the process flow
+### 7.3 Process View [**[↑]**](#table-of-content)
+This section provides a functional overview of the processes like Pre-registration, Registration Client, Registration Processor, and ID Authentication.

+Please refer [**wiki**](Process-view) for more details.

+### 7.4 Logical View [**[↑]**](#table-of-content)
+This section details the key design aspects considered for MOSIP.
+This includes Ecosystem approach, Configurability, Extensibility, Modularity, and Solution Principles.

+Please refer [**wiki**](Logical-Architecture) for more details.

+### 7.5 Technology Stack [**[↑]**](#table-of-content)
+This section lists all the technologies used in building MOSIP platform.

+Please refer [**wiki**](Technology-Stack) for more details.

+### 7.6 Data Architecture [**[↑]**](#table-of-content)
+This section details the data architecture of MOSIP which includes Security, Multi-Language, High Availability, Auditability, and High Performance.
+It also details the data models and its naming standards.

+Please refer [**wiki**](MOSIP-Data-Architecture) for more details.

 ## 8. ARCHITECTURALLY SIGNIFICANT COMPONENTS